nuremics/nuremics-docs/docs/handbook/practice.md

 - A visual banner indicating the launch of a **NUREMICS App**.
 - A structured overview of the assembled workflow, with its constitutive **Procs** and **Ops**, and their order of execution within the **App** workflow.
+- A summary of the **App**'s I/O interface.
+This summary includes all declared user parameters (`"user_params"`) and user paths (`"user_paths"`) required as inputs, along with the corresponding output files and folders that the **App** will generate.
+It serves as an explicit interface contract, allowing you to understand what data you need to provide and what results to expect.

 👤🔄🖥️
 ```shell